Mihara/nimlike/README.md

 data=/home/mihara/Projects/blog/gemini-nimlike/

 ;; Regexp to tell commentable files from non-commentable in a generic way.
-If ;; it matches the filename, comment is allowed, unless it matches any of the ;; forbid regexps below.
+If ;; it matches the filename, comment is allowed, unless it also matches any of ;; the forbid regexps below.
 ;;
 ;; Needs to be written with r"" like that to work, that's Nim syntax.
 ;; The syntax for the regular expression itself is standard PCRE.